Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-api.md

 ## Rolling Back to a Previous Version of Flagsmith

-If you need to roll back to a previous version of Flagsmith, and intend to use the old version for normal usage then you will need to ensure that the database is also rolled back to the correct state.
+If you need to roll back to a previous version of Flagsmith you will need to ensure that the database is also rolled back to the correct state.
 In order to do this, you will need to unapply all the migrations that happened in between the version that you want to roll back to, and the one that you are rolling back from.

 Currently, it is a mostly manual process to achieve this.
 The following query will give you a list of commands that need to be run from a shell running the version that you are rolling back _from_.

 Note that you will need to update the query to add the datetime relevant to just after you released the version that you are rolling back to.
+For example, if you are rolling back from v2.148.2 (for which the release was completed at 2024-10-24 11:00:05) to v2.245.0 (for which the release was completed at 2024-10-20 12:05:00) then you should use the date, for example, 2024-10-20 12:10:00, which is just after the release of v2.145.0 was completed.

 ```sql
 select